-\ Prerequisites must be met before enrolling in the course.
+^{} Prerequisites must be met before enrolling in the course.

-Career & College Promise College Transfer Pathway P1012C
+Career & College Promise College Transfer Pathway P1012C Leading to Associate in Arts

 The NC Career and College Promise (CCP) College Transfer Pathway leading to the Associate in Arts is designed for high school juniors and seniors who wish to begin study toward the Associate in Arts degree and a baccalaureate degree in a non-STEM major.